unimarkup/specification/Middleend_Reference.md

 - **Variables**

-  This table stores all variables that are used in the root Unimarkup file.
+  This table stores all variables that are defined for the Unimarkup document.
   See [variables table](#variables-table) for more details.

 - **Macros**

-  This table stores all macros that are used in the root Unimarkup file.
+  This table stores all macros that are defined for the Unimarkup document.
   See [macros table](#macros-table) for more details.

 - **Metadata**